Threadstone-Wiki/Threadstone-Wiki/pages/threads.md

 This can cause [savestates to fail](chunk/savestates.md#quick-reloads-break-savestates).
 This failure is especially likely, since it takes a long time for the chunk saving thread to (fail to) save a savestated chunk because savestated chunks contains so much data.

 # Server Watchdog
-The *Server Watchdog* is thread that shuts down the server, if a tick takes longer than the `MAX_TICK_TIME` specified in the `server.properties`
+The *Server Watchdog* is thread that shuts down the server, if a tick takes longer than the `max-tick-time` specified in the `server.properties`

 # Timer Hack Thread
 In the `Minecraft` class there is the following code: